List of deleted state highways in California: State Route 31

-State Route 35 (Original)

-State Route 35 originally ran north to south from State Route 22 to US 99, first along Los Alamitos Boulevard in Seal Beach which turns into Norwalk Boulevard.
-The highway continued west on Centralia Road and then north along Pioneer Boulevard until reaching San Antonio Drive at Rosecrans Avenue.
-San Antonio Drive would turn back into Norwalk Boulevard and continue with that street name until turning into Old Mill Road at Beverly Boulevard.
-Route 35 would wind through Rose Hills and Avocado Heights as Workman Mill Road and would then turn into Puente Avenue at Valley Boulevard where it would continue to its end at U.S. 99 at the border of Baldwin Park and West Covina.
-The route was deleted in 1964 due to the replacement by Interstate 605 and SR 35 was redesignated along Skyline Boulevard in the San Francisco Bay Area.

 State Route 42

 State Route 42 ran from State Route 1 west of Inglewood to State Route 91 near Norwalk, largely along Manchester Avenue and Firestone Boulevard.
 It was deleted in 2000.
 The segment east of Interstate 5 (Santa Ana Freeway) was added to State Route 90.
 The segment west of Interstate 5 was added to the interstate system as Interstate 105.
 The freeway would not be opened until 1993, which resulted in the original route continuing to be signed as State Route 42.
 To this day, Route 42 is still sporadically signed in many places.

 State Route 69

 State Route 69 began at SR 198 amid Tulare County.
 It then headed north and intersected SR 216 in Woodlake and CR J27 amid farmland in the county.
 The route continued to meet SR 201 in Elderwood.
 After several miles through Tulare County, it crossed into Fresno County, where it met its north end at State Route 180.
 In 1972, this highway was decommissioned and renumbered SR 245.